sherpa/sherpa/docs/evaluation/cache.rst

 At present most 1D models use the cache by default when evaluated normally, but not during a fit.
-It is intended to improve fit performance - that is, reduce the time taken to fit a dataset - but there has been limited effort to evaluate it's efficiency.
+It is intended to improve fit performance - that is, reduce the time taken to fit a dataset - but there has been limited effort to evaluate its efficiency.

 Can I turn off this behavior?
 =============================